Skip to main content

 Care Guide

-Plant in full sun in poor to moderately fertile, well-drained, neutral to alkaline soil with a pH of 6.5–8.0.
-Rich, moist soils produce lax, floppy plants with reduced flower production.
-Once established, extremely drought-tolerant.
-No staking needed in lean, well-drained conditions.
-Allow some self-seeding to maintain garden populations, as individual plants are short-lived (3–4 years).
+Grows in full sun in poor to moderately fertile well-drained neutral to alkaline soil at pH 6.5-8.0.
+Rich moist soils produce lax floppy plants with reduced flower production.
+Established plants are extremely drought-tolerant.
+Staking is unnecessary in lean well-drained positions — the wiry stems hold upright without support.
+Allow some self-seeding to maintain garden populations, since individual plants are short-lived (3-4 years) and colonies are maintained through seed rather than through long-lived individual specimens.
 Thin self-sown seedlings to avoid overcrowding.
-No division needed — propagate from seed or allow natural self-seeding.
+Propagation is from seed or through natural self-seeding; division is not appropriate for the clump structure.

 Pruning

 Trim back by one-third after the main summer flush to stimulate fresh growth and continued bloom through fall.
 Allow some seed heads to mature for self-seeding and bird food.
 Cut stems to ground level in late fall or early spring.
 Individual plants may be short-lived; garden populations self-maintain through seeding.
-No division is required.
+Division is not appropriate for the plant's clump structure.

 Pruning Schedule